OleHolmNielsen/GPAW-benchmark-2020/README.md

 Total:                                       720.983 100.0%
 ```

-These ```Total:``` timings for Benchmarks 1 and 2 must be collected and rounded down to the nearest integer.
+These ```Total:``` timings for Benchmarks 1 and 2, executed with both the foss-2019b and intel-2019b toolchains,
+must be collected and rounded down to the nearest integer.
 The complete output files must also be collected and submitted.